CRBT-Team/Purplet/docs/03-slash-commands.md

 # Slash Commands

-[Slash Commands](https://discord.com/developers/docs/interactions/application-commands#slash-commands), aka Application Commands with type `CHAT_INPUT`, are the most common way of interacting with a Discord bot, accessed by typing `/` in a text channel.
+[Slash Commands](https://discord.com/developers/docs/interactions/application-commands#slash-commands), aka Application Commands with the type `CHAT_INPUT`, is the most common way of interacting with a Discord bot, accessed by typing `/` in a text channel.

 The Discord API separates commands into two parts, registering a command via the API, then receiving and responding to the interactions.
 Purplet combines these two functions into one function call, which handles both parts of the command.
-This coupling of commands creates simpler command definitions, and strong typing of the options.
+This coupling of commands creates simpler command definitions and strong typing of the options.

 Here is a simple "Hello World" command, it's the same one you've seen on the homepage and previous documentation page, but it also defines some options: